 Develop your system such that it can handle connection blips because of patching and failover.

 Configure your maxmemory-reserved setting to improve system responsiveness under memory pressure conditions.
-This setting is especially important for write-heavy workloads or if you're storing larger values (100 KB or more) in Redis.
-I would recommend starting with 10% of the size of your cache, then increase if you have write-heavy loads.
-See some considerations when selecting a value.
+A sufficient reservation setting is especially important for write-heavy workloads or if you're storing larger values (100 KB or more) in Redis.
+You should start with 10% of the size of your cache and increase this percentage if you have write-heavy loads.

 Redis works best with smaller values, so consider chopping up bigger data into multiple keys.
 In this Redis discussion, some considerations are listed that you should consider carefully.
 Read this article for an example problem that can be caused by large values.